What is Lunar Homestead? The simple answer:

 Lunar Homestead Goals

-- Create the technology and techniques (TECH) needed for sustainable and permanent Lunar settlement.
+- Create the Frontier-Enabling Technology and Techniques (TECH) needed for sustainable and permanent Lunar settlement.

 Lunar Homestead Vision

 Here’s how it plays out in my ideal future:

 - Anyone (small groups, small governments, corporations, large governments, etc.) can buy a package of Lunar Homestead Kits.

 - They then ship the kits and their initial settlers (Pathfinders) to Luna.
 Maybe through SpaceX or Blue Origin or some other rocket company.
 Lunar Homestead isn’t worried about the transportation component.
 There are plenty of talented people with deep pockets working on transportation.

 - The Pathfinders use the initial Homesteading Kits to build out the Core Homestead.
 Other Kits are shipped in as needed.

 - The goal of the Pathfinders is to build out the Homestead so more Homesteaders can be brought in.

 - The new Homesteaders expand the base so more settlers can be brought in.